 Natural Healing for Back to School- with excerpts from Herbal Healing for Children by Demetria Clark

 With the new school year approaching many children are heading back to school, now is the time to get a leg up on the two common issues of the school year, constipation and colds.
+Natural healing for children has always been a priority for me.
+Wanting my children to be healthy using herbs first.

 The first issue I want to address is constipation.